-The composition of our customer base can fluctuate from period to period, as our key customers can experience significant volatility in their genetic testing demand from period to period in the ordinary course of their operations.
-In certain prior periods, a small number of customers has accounted for a significant portion of our revenue.
-For instance, in the three and nine months ended September 30, 2017, aggregating customers that are under common control or are affiliates, one customer contributed 11% of our revenue, and three customers each contributed 11% of our revenue in the respective periods.
-Fluctuations in the genetic testing demand of any of these key customers could have a significant impact on our performance.
-Generally, we do not have long-term purchase agreements with any of our customers, including these key customers, and as result, any or all of them could decide at any time to discontinue, decrease or delay their orders from us.
-For example, certain of our international customers, including two of our most significant customers in the first quarter of 2017, ordered significantly fewer tests and generated significantly less revenue to us in the second and third quarters of 2017.
-We expect our revenue contribution from these two customers will continue to decline and will represent a very small portion of our overall revenue going forward.
-In addition, the failure of any one of our customers to pay on a timely basis would negatively impact our results and cash flows.
-Our ability to maintain or increase sales to our customers depends on a variety of factors, including the other risk factors discussed in this report, many of which are beyond our control.
-Because of these and other factors, sales to any of our customers, including our key customers, may not continue in the amounts or at the rates as they have in the past, and such sales may never reach or exceed historical levels in any future period.
-The loss of any of our customers, or a reduction in orders or difficulties collecting payments f
+The composition and concentration of our customer base can fluctuate from period to period, and in certain prior periods, a small number of customers has accounted for a significant portion of our revenue.
+Generally, we do not have long-term purchase agreements with any of our customers, including any key customers, and, as a result, any or all of them could decide at any time to decrease, delay or discontinue their orders from us.
+Although we believe some of these fluctuations in customer demand may be attributable in part to the nature of our business, in which our customers can experience significant volatility in their genetic testing demand from period to period in the ordinary course of their operations, these demand fluctuations, particularly for any key customers, can have a significant impact on our period-to-period performance regardless of their cause.
+In addition, the failure of any one of our customers or their payors to pay on a timely basis would negatively impact our results and cash flows.
+Our ability to maintain or increase sales to our existing customers depends on a variety of factors, including any key customers, may not continue in the amounts or at the rates as they have in the past, and such sales may never reach or exceed historical levels in any future period.
+The loss of any of our customers, or a reduction in orders or difficulties collecting payments for tests ordered by any of them, could significantly reduce our revenue and adversely affect our operating results.

-If we are not able to grow and diversify our customer base and increase demand for our tests from existing and new customers, our commercial success would be limited.
+If we are not able to grow and diversify our customer base and increase demand for our tests from existing and new customers, our potential for growth could be limited.

 To achieve our desired revenue growth, we must increase test volume by further penetrating our existing hospital and medical institution customers.
 In addition, we must grow our customer base beyond hospitals and medical institutions and into additional customer groups, such as individual physicians, other practitioners and research institutions.
-To this end, we have made efforts to diversify our customer market, including developing relationships with a national clinical laboratory and a regional medical network in an effort to fulfill some of the genetic testing needs of the U.S. military and certain other U.S. government agencies.
-We have also pursued relationships with payors, including Medicare, some state Medicaid programs and third-party payors, in order to obtain coverage and reimbursement for our tests to make them accessible to more individual physicians.
-Establishing these relationships means that we have agreed with the applicable payor, laboratory or other customer to provide certain of our tests at negotiated rates, but, subject to limited exceptions for minimal amounts, none of these relationships obligate any party to order our tests at any agreed volume or frequency or at all.
-Further, our relationships with the U.S. military or any other U.S. government agencies are subject to unique risks associated with government contracts, including cancellation if adequate appropriations for subsequent performance periods are not made and modification or termination at their convenience and without prior notice.
-As a result, these relationships, or any other similar relationships we may establish in the future, may not amount to meaningful increases in our customer base, the number of billable tests we deliver or our revenue, and may not improve our ability to achieve or sustain profitability.
+To this end, we are making efforts to diversify our customer market, including building relationships with research institutions and other similar institutional customers, a national clinical laboratory, regional medical networks and various other organizations to facilitate access to physicians, practitioners and other new customer groups, including certain U.S. government agencies.
+We are also pursuing relationships with payors, including Medicare, some state Medicaid programs and commercial payors, in an effort to obtain coverage and reimbursement for our tests to make them accessible to more individual physicians.
+Generally, when we establish these new customer relationships, we agree with the applicable payor, laboratory or other customer to provide certain of our tests at negotiated rates, but, subject to limited exceptions, none of these relationships obligate any party to order our tests at any agreed volume or frequency or at all.
+Further, any relationships we may develop with any government agencies are subject to unique risks associated with government contracts, including cancellation if adequate appropriations for subsequent performance periods are not made and modification or termination at the government's convenience and without prior notice.
+As a result, our efforts to pursue these or other new customer markets could fail, and even if we are able to develop relationships with new customers in these or any other new customer groups, these relationships may not lead to meaningful or any increases in our customer base, the number of billable tests we deliver or our revenue, and may not improve our ability to achieve or sustain profitability.